mrusme/kopi/README.md

 open ones.

-_Note:_ `bags` is an alias of the `bag` command that helps with making the command read more natural.
-The command `kopi bag list` works and can as well be used.
+_Note:_ `bags` is an alias of the `bag` command that helps with making the command read more naturally.
+The command `kopi bag list` works and can also be used.

 #### Step 3: Drink a cup of coffee